aws/aws-fpga/docs-rtd/source/hdk/docs/Virtual-JTAG-XVC.rst

 1. Locate and unzip the XVC driver file from the Vivado tool installation
    directory:

-  ⚠️ Remember to update tool installation directory with the one if you own AMI.
+  ⚠️ Remember to update the tool installation directory to the correct directory for your AMI.
   The example below is for demonstration only.

   .. code:: bash

-    unzip /opt/Xilinx/Vivado/2024.1/data/xicom/drivers/pcie/xvc_pcie.zip
+    unzip /opt/Xilinx/Vivado/*/data/xicom/drivers/pcie/xvc_pcie.zip
     cd driver_v0.4

 2. To correctly bind the XVC driver to the FPGA, update the ``PCIE_VENDOR_ID``